 So make sure you aren’t taking everything that is being thrown at you.

-You have to be very lucky enough to get good opportunities early in your career but I think the best ones will come very late.
+You have to be very lucky enough to get good opportunities early in your career, but I think the best ones will come very late.
 So if you are too occupied when better opportunity knocks at you, you won’t be able to grab it.
-Have some bandwidth for the next opportunity but don’t take up anything that may sound “just good”.
+Have some bandwidth for the next opportunity, but don’t take up anything that may sound “just good”.
 Wait for the best that aligns with your overall long-term goal.

-3. Early Failure or Setbacks
+3. Is Prepared for Failure / Setbacks

 A failure or at least a few setbacks in the first few months of being a freelancer is the key to bigger success in the future.
 It helps overall development as a freelancer.